 - 1.2.1 Maintain overview of reviews of financial policies and make recommendations to Council for any changes. - 1.2.2 Monitor Council's treasury management practices in order to provide assurance that policy limits are being adhered to.
-Recommendations will be made to Council when there are good reasons to exceed policy.
+Recommendations will be made to Council when there is a planned breach for good reasons to operate outside of the policy.
+Where there has been a policy breach, this will be noted in the ARC resolution for the Quarterly Treasury Report. - 1.2.3 Monitor treasury performance through receipt of appropriate reporting.